AlexYFM/FA22-ECE445-Hearing-Alarm/notebooks/alex/media/README.md

 ### Added 11/15/2022

-VID_20221115_204014.mp4 -- Verifying that dev board lights up USB when "loud" and software is able to process sound and convey instataneous SPL in both absolute and decibel values.
+VID_20221115_204014.mp4 -- Verifying that dev board lights up USB when "loud" and software is able to process sound and convey instataneous SPL in both "absolute" and decibel values.

+VID_20221115_204516.mp4 -- Same as above except only decibel and board, no "absolute" SPL values.

 ### Added 11/08/2022